superbestaudiofriends/headphone-measurements-frequency-response/README.md

 ## Measurement Systems

-cEAR32 MiniDSP EARS with screws removed (better seal) with compensation 3.2 cEAR30 MiniDSP EARS with screws intact (stock) with compensation 3.02 cFPC21 Flat Plate Coupler (no pinna with foam and felt overlay)
+cEAR32 MiniDSP EARS with screws removed (better seal) with compensation 3.2<br>
+cEAR30 MiniDSP EARS with screws intact (stock) with compensation 3.02<br>
+cFPC21 Flat Plate Coupler (no pinna with foam and felt overlay)<br>

 Note all all compensations for each system are made somewhat comparable to each other.
 There may be differences because of seal, inconsistencies in placement, etc.